cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 _In this blog post, I present results from May 2021, that were used during the development of [Filibuster](http://filibuster.cloud)._

+_Update 2022-03-20: Based on some feedback, I realized the section on core observations was not perfectly clear.
+I revised that section and corrected a number of spelling and grammatical issues._

 Before my automated resilience testing tool, **[Filibuster](http://filibuster.cloud)**, was targeted at the resilience testing of microservice applications, it was targeted at the testing of